This is a writing from Dr Mary Ruwart, Libertarian Presidential Primary Candidate.

 candidates ready and willing to take us down the path of least resistance.

-Wayne Allyn Root isn't the only "establishment-lite" candidate running.
-He's
+Wayne Allyn Root isn't the only "establishment-

 not the only one who wants to keep the truth from the American people, to